notoriousbfg/runny/README.md

 runny -f {path to file.rny}
 ```

+## Editor Support
+Currently Runny is supported in VSCode by installing the editor/runny-0.0.1.vsix file.
+Support will be added for other editors in the near future.

 ## Ongoing Development
 runny is the first (working) language I've written.
 Much of its inner workings are based on lox, from the wonderful book [Crafting Interpreters](https://craftinginterpreters.com).